nstjean/mnffl/readme.md

 The demo site is deployed on Heroku free tier with a ClearDB database.
 You can log in with the following credentials:

-- admin / password
+- admin@gmail.com / password
-- user / password
+- user@gmail.com / password

 Heroku hosting does not include file storage.
-Because of this you cannot upload photos or documents in the demo site.
+Because of this you cannot upload/view photos or documents in the demo site.